Sign-in to Account

 Symptoms may vary if an animal or human comes into contact with a poisonous organism.
 Local pain, itching, and rashes are often common side effects.
 You should contact a medical professional if you experience a severe reaction.
 Moreover, if you’re a pet owner, you should contact your veterinarian if your dog or cat comes into contact with one of these pests.

 It doesn’t matter if you are dealing with a venomous or poisonous pest as both can take a toll on your peace of mind.
 Aptive’s pest professionals recognize how important it is to feel comfortable and safe in your own home.
-If you are experiencing a pest infestation or problem, call your local Aptive Environmental branch today.
+If you are experiencing a pest infestation or problem, call your local Aptive Pest Control branch today.

 Curated articles for you, from our pest experts.